SLboat/Openwrt_12.09_r36088-USB11_RESET_PATCH/README.md

 Openwrt_12.09_r36088-USB11_RESET_PATCH
 ======================================

-A simple patch for the alardy 12.09 office version not backport
+A simple patch for the already 12.09 office version not backport

 ## What's this
 This a usb rest bin patch for openwrt.